Actions To Avoid Before Filing For Bankruptcy

 Personal Attention Through Every Stage Of Bankruptcy

 Every individual or family has struggled with unique circumstances, whether that includes divorce, unemployment, a medical issue or unexpected housing market issues.
-Our firm is committed to addressing these issues directly, never treating our clients like just another file in the cabinet.
+Our firm is committed to helping residents of Ohio including Napoleon and Paulding address these issues directly, never treating our clients like just another file in the cabinet.

 Don’t Drain Your Retirement Savings.
 Work With Us.